sheikhshack/50.042_FCS/Lab 4/README.md

 After a quick and simple replacement for all `0x7aa10bff92fd4179` to `00000000`, and the rest of the bytes to `11111111` we should get some idea of the original

-Now the task is to make this code more dynamic, and let the program analyse it instead of having to work with hexdumps.
+Now the task is to make this more dynamic using `extract.py`, and let the program analyse it instead of having to work with hexdumps.
 To make this work
 1. Run through the entire `infile` and count the byte frequency using a dict
-2. Run through a second time to start writing out the most common byte to be equal to black value
+2. Run through a second time to start writing out the most common byte to be equal to black value (`00000000`), the rest being white (`11111111`)
 3. Profit
 ![](https://i.imgur.com/cky555P.png)